 5.4.01 Mold is a significant concern and its presence in structures has the potential to result in both property damage and personal injury.
 It is the policy of BNBuilders to take reasonable steps to prevent water intrusion events, to respond to water intrusion events in a timely and effective manner and thus to minimize the potential for mold growth.
-This plan outlines the procedures that are followed during new construction, renovation, and maintenance activities to minimize the potential for water intrusion and/or mold growth when it occurs.
+This plan outlines the procedures that are followed during new construction, renovation, and maintenance activities to minimize the potential for water intrusion and to respond to water intrusion and/or mold growth when it occurs.
 By training employees, putting controls in place, and reporting and documenting incidents, project exposures associated with water intrusion are reduced